Why I Started Writing About This

 Tachograph analysis and driver hours.
 Are tachograph data downloads happening every 28 days for drivers and every 90 days for vehicles?
 Is someone actually analysing that data, identifying infringements, and briefing drivers accordingly?
 Driver hours non-compliance is one of the most common routes to a Traffic Commissioner Public Inquiry, and it is almost always preventable.

 Operator Licence undertakings.
 Are you notifying the Traffic Commissioner of changes within 28 days?
 Are you maintaining adequate financial standing?
-Is your Transport Manager — whether employed or external — genuinely providing continuous and effective management of your operation, or is their name simply on a piece of paper?
+Is your Transport Manager genuinely providing continuous and effective management of your operation, or is their name simply on a piece of paper?

 The Operators Who Think They Are Compliant But Are Not

 This is the group that concerns me most.
-Not the operators who know they have problems and are looking for help — they are already halfway to fixing things.
+Not the operators who know they have problems — they are already halfway to fixing things.
 The dangerous group is the operators who genuinely believe everything is fine because nothing bad has happened yet.

 DVSA does not announce their visits.
 Traffic Commissioners do not send warning letters before issuing Public Inquiry notices.
 The first sign that something is wrong is often a prohibition notice on a vehicle, a roadside encounter that triggers an OCRS review, or a formal letter from the Traffic Commissioner that gives you a matter of weeks to prepare for a hearing that could end your ability to operate.